Supersonic transport: Profitability

 Concorde only sold to British Airways and Air France, with subsidized purchases that were to return 80% of the profits to the government.
 In practice for almost all of the length of the arrangement, there was no profit to be shared.
 After Concorde was privatized, cost reduction measures (notably the closing of the metallurgical wing testing site which had done enough temperature cycles to validate the aircraft through to 2010) and ticket price raises led to substantial profits.

 Since Concorde stopped flying, it has been revealed that over the life of Concorde, the plane did prove profitable, at least to British Airways.
 Concorde operating costs over nearly 28 years of operation were approximately £1 billion, with revenues of £1.75 billion.

 Final flights

 On 25 July 2000, Air France Flight 4590 crashed shortly after take-off with all 109 occupants and four on ground killed; the only fatal incident involving Concorde.
 Commercial service was suspended until November 2001, and Concorde aircraft were retired in 2003 after 27 years of commercial operations.

-The last regular passenger flights landed at London Heathrow Airport on Friday, October 24, 2003, just past 4 p.m.: Flight 002 from New York, a second flight from Edinburgh, Scotland, and the third which had taken off from Heathrow on a loop flight over the Bay of Biscay.
+The last regular passenger flights landed at London Heathrow on October 24, 2003, from New York, a second flight from Edinburgh, and a third which had taken off from Heathrow on a loop flight over the Bay of Biscay.

 By the end of the 20th century, projects like the Tupolev Tu-244, Tupolev Tu-344, SAI Quiet Supersonic Transport, Sukhoi-Gulfstream S-21, High Speed Civil Transport, etc. had not been realized.